Help with Copyright Law and Copyright Infringement

 We also draft and respond to cease and desist letters relating to infringement allegations and commence and defend copyright infringement litigation.
 For more information about our intellectual property litigation services, please see our IP Litigation page.

 Further information about our copyright services is found below.
-If you have any questions about our services or you are in need of copyright services not specifically described here, please do not hesitate to contact us for a complimentary and confidential telephone appointment with a copyright lawyer.
+If you would like our help, have any questions about our services or are in need of copyright services not specifically described here, please contact us now for a complimentary and confidential initial telephone appointment with a member of our team.

 Copyright Infringement Notices from Internet Service Providers

-We provide consultations on copyright infringement notices forwarded by Internet service providers (e.g. Rogers, Bell or Tevsavvy) to help you better understand your legal position with respect to paying the proposed settlement amount and how events could unfold if you do not.
-We have particular experience advising on recent infringement notices sent by CEG TEK International.
+We provide consultations on copyright infringement notices forwarded by Internet service providers (e.g. Rogers, Bell or TekSavvy) to help you better understand your legal position with respect to paying the proposed settlement amount and how events could unfold if you do not.

 Software Self-Audit Requests from the Business Software Alliance (BSA)